WelberthyGustavo/todolist/README.md

 1. Clone the repository to your local machine.
 2. Install the dependencies with the command `npm install`.
-3. Start the server with the command `npm start`.
+3. Start the server with the command `npm run dev`.

 ## API Usage